tenable/terrascan/CONTRIBUTING.md

 Terrascan could always use more documentation, whether as part of the official Terrascan docs, or even on the web in blog posts, articles, videos, and such.
+Documentation for Terrascan is located in [tenable/runterrascan.io](https://github.com/tenable/runterrascan.io) and accessible through [runterrascan.io](www.runterrascan.io).
+Any PRs with changes in functionality or the CLIs user interface should include a corresponding PR for documentation updates.

 ### Submit Feedback

-The best way to send feedback is to file an issue at [https://github.com/accurics/terrascan/issues](https://github.com/accurics/terrascan/issues).
+The best way to send feedback is to file an issue at [https://github.com/tenable/terrascan/issues](https://github.com/tenable/terrascan/issues).

 If you are proposing a feature: